There are around 8 million Twitch streamers.

-By small number, we think like around 100 or less.
+By small number, I think like around 100 or less.

 If you see that you have the same interests as the preferred streamer or that he/she represents exactly what you want to see in other streamers, feel free to start talking with him/her.

 For example, If you play games that a streamer likes or if he/she talks about the things that you too are interested in, feel free to act absolutely friendly and genuine towards him/her or his/her community.